 Asthma, and other atopic allergic disorders, such as rhinitis, are increasing worldwide and Australia has the third highest prevalence of current wheeze in 13-14 year olds.

 Our experienced GPs recognise the importance of diagnosing and managing asthma.
-Our GPs use peak flow meters and refer patients for spirometry.
-They perform regular reviews and provide asthma management plans and preventive and reliever medications as appropriate.
+Our GPs use spirometry and perform regular reviews and provide asthma management plans and preventive and reliever medications as appropriate.
 They also refer those with severe disease to Respiratory or Allergy Specialists.

 Kings Road Medical Centre's highly experienced vocationally registered GPs manage the care of patients with cancer in conjunction with specialists and hospitals.